 - Difficult to Master: The 2017 Scrum Guide starts out stating that Scrum is “difficult to master”.
 Survey respondents in the State of Scrum Report would agree.
 For example, student teams working on a data science project in a controlled experiment who used Scrum performed the worst, largely because of their inability to understand the methodology and to set up clear sprints (Saltz, Shamshurin, & Crowston, 2017).

 Recommendations for using Scrum for Data Science

 - Provide Training: Organizations that implement Scrum should provide extensive training to team members and at least some training to the broader organization.
-For support, explore the Data Science Team Lead training from the Data Science Process Alliance.
+For support, explore the Data Science Team Lead course or our consulting services.